 First of all, I'm sorry that I've been slacking off on the lists.
 It's been a combination of not having enough time, due to a plethora of freelance work, and not having enough complete lists to include (though I have many works-in-progress).
 This list, in fact, could probably stand a bit more research, and if any of you have some good ideas for it, let me know and I'll update it.
 In short, it's a list of currently-existing corporations and organizations whose company names are now anachronisms.

 - 20th Century Fox.
 This Hollywood film studio got its name from a merger between Twentieth Century Pictures and the Fox Film Corporation in 1935.
-The actual twentieth century ended - depending on your beliefs - in either 2000 or 2001, making the studio's name appear increasingly old-fashioned.
+The actual twentieth century ended – depending on your belief system – in either 2000 or 2001, making the studio's name increasingly old-fashioned.

 - 7-Eleven.
-The largest retail chain in the world, 7-Eleven has been famous since 1962 for its stores being open 24 hours a day - not, as its name implies, from 7am to 11pm, though those were the stores' actual operating hours when the company took on the name back in 1946.
+The largest retail chain in the world, 7-Eleven has been famous since 1962 for its stores being open 24 hours a day – not, as its name implies, from 7am to 11pm, although those were the stores' actual operating hours when the company was named back in 1946.